 Our research focuses on the innovation of multiscale modeling to understand complex chemical systems.
-We aim to elucidate the critical structure-mechanism-function relationships of chemical and biological compounds, and provide rational guide to help drug discovery and materials design.
+We aim to elucidate the critical structure-mechanism-function relationships of chemical and biological molecules, and provide rational guide to design new medicines and materials.

-Our current projects include the studies of peptide and protein assemblies, protein-sugar interactions, as well as organic, inorganic and hybrid materials, ranging from microscopic (~angstrom, ~nanosecond) to mesoscopic scales (~millimeter, ~millisecond).
+Our current projects include the studies of peptide/protein assemblies, protein-drug interactions, as well as bioinspired, organic, and hybrid materials, ranging from microscopic (~angstrom, ~nanosecond) to mesoscopic scales (~millimeter, ~millisecond).

-Many organic, inorganic and hybrid materials have intriguing properties and potential applications.
-To better design and optimize new materials, we are applying robust multiscale methods to model their structures and dynamics, as well as to explore their assembly processes.
+Many supramolecular materials have intriguing shapes, properties, and functions.
+To better design materials for applications to biomedicine, catalysis, and sensing, we are developing multiscale methods to model their structures and dynamics, as well as to explore their assembly processes.

-We endeavor to access large biological/material complexes and long chemical processes, using new ways of multiscale modeling.
-One of our key ideas is to adapt the model resolutions based on the needs.
-For a smooth transition between different resolutions, we are constructing new multiscale theory and methodology.
+We endeavor to access larger biological/material complexes and longer chemical processes, by creating new ideas of multiscale modeling.
+One of our key ideas is to change the modeling resolutions based on the needs.
+With smooth transitions between different resolutions, we are constructing new multiscale theory and methodology.

 Jianing received the 2019 OpenEye Junior Faculty Award of ACS COMP Division.
 She will present our latest progress in multiscale modeling of peptide self-assembly at the ACS National Meeting at San Diego.

 Jiaing received the 2019 Burroughs Wellcome Fund Collaborative Research Award.